robotrapta/garden-watcher/README.md

 # AI Garden Watcher

 Uses [Computer Vision](https://pypi.org/project/groundlight/) to keep an automated eye on your garden.
-If it detects any animals in the scene, and if it sees one it plays a sound of a barking dog.
+If it detects any animals in the scene, it plays a sound of a barking dog through the loudspeaker to scare away the animals.

 ## Motivation